owise1/dotmatrixbanners/README.md

 ```

+This is a collection of utf-8 characters for making banners on a dot matrix printer ala Print Shop.

 ## Notes

 * A page is 80 cols wide
+* Each directory is a font.
+File names are the decimal utf-8 code (ex: 65.txt => A)
-* As you'll see the letters are rotated, this means that you should avoid using characters that will tip people off to this fact.
-For example, this...
+* As you'll see the letters are rotated.
+So this...

 ```
                                                 hhhhhhhhhhhhhhhh